 Start With Your Bed

-The bed is the most important piece of furniture in the room, and most likely the largest.
+The bed is not only the most important piece of furniture in the room, but it’s also the largest.
 Choosing the bed first will give you a better idea of the layout for the rest of your bedroom furniture.
 It will also help you maximize the remaining space.

-So What Type Of Beds Work Best For Small Rooms?
+1. What Beds Work For Small Spaces?

 Beds That Visually Expand The Room

 Photo by Sissoni Home + Design

 Beds That Provide Extra Storage